By Nicholas Brown.

 - Solar Thermal Energy

 - Solar Water Heaters

-- Applications of Solar Energy
+- Applications of Solar Power

 Photovoltaic cells are constructed of semiconductor materials (solid state) which convert the sun’s rays directly into electricity.
-People are most familiar with this type of generator and it is also the most common for residential use.
+People are most familiar with this type of solar power generator and it is also the most common for residential use.
 Solar cells are encased inside solar panels for protection.

-How solar panels work: NASA Explanation.
+How photovoltaic solar technology works: NASA Explanation.

 - Monocrystalline Silicon.

 - Titanium Dioxide.

 - Copper Indium Gallium Selenium (CIGS).